Persephonella marina: Metabolism

-Growth Conditions
+Growth conditions

 Persephonella marina is a thermophilic organism that grows optimally in a temperature range of 55 to 80 degrees Celsius.
 The organism does show the ability to survive at hyperthermophilic conditions as it was first isolated in water temperatures of 133 degrees Celsius.
-P. Marina does not have the ability to form spores, highlighting the presence of a process that keeps DNA and essential proteins stable at extremely high temperatures commonly found near hydrothermal vents.
+P. marina does not have the ability to form spores, highlighting the presence of a process that keeps DNA and essential proteins stable at extremely high temperatures commonly found near hydrothermal vents.
 Once cultured the organism was found to be able to grow in halophilic conditions between 2 and 4 1/2 percent NaCl but grows optimally at 2 1/2 percent NaCl.
-P. Marina possesses a wide range of pH in which it can grow, spanning from 4.7 to 7.5.
-In optimal growth conditions, the doubling time for P. Marina is around 5 hours.
+P. marina possesses a wide range of pH in which it can grow, spanning from 4.7 to 7.5.
+In optimal growth conditions, the doubling time for P. marina is around 5 hours.

 Glucosylglycerate and α(1,6)glucosyl-α-(1,2)glucosylglycerate

 Persephonella marina was used as a model organism for the characterization of genes and enzymes for the synthesis of glucosylglycerate found for the first time in a thermophile.
 Glucosylglycerate protects the microbe from thermal stresses and helps in adaptation to starvation conditions.
 This is of great importance to scientists who wish to study extremophiles.
 This solute is also important in the advancement of biotechnology.
 When tested in lab, glucosylglycerate increased the melting temperature of essential enzymes in basic metabolic pathways.
 It has an effect on a microbe's ability to withstand high-pressure environments.
 This rare solute has only been found in a few other halophilic bacteria and one Archaeon, but has never been encountered in a hyperthermophile such as P. marina.
 It is also worth noting that P. marina has led to the discovery of α(1,6)glucosyl-α-(1,2)glucosylglycerate by proton NMR and is still currently under study.
 Both of these solutes are disaccharide heterosides which are extremely rare in thermophiles.
-Both are important in osmotic adaptation in microbes as well.
-With many questions to be answered about these two solutes, further research could benefit biotechnology in application to production of things such as food preservatives and textiles.
-Also, for scientists who are looking to further answer why and how hyperthermophiles survive, these two solutes could help fill in the missing pieces of the puzzle.